kmesh-net/kmesh/docs/proposal/circuit_breaker.md

 + Once an anomaly is detected, Outlier Detection temporarily removes the instance from the load balancing pool, effectively "ejecting" the instance to prevent it from receiving new requests.
 After a certain period, the system will reassess the health status of the instance and, if it has returned to normal, will reintegrate it into the load balancing pool.

 We can monitor HTTP return statuses in eBPF to determine if a service is experiencing 5xx errors.
 When the number of such errors reaches a certain threshold, we need to exclude the corresponding endpoints from the load balancing selection.

+The process of monitor and traffic management is similar to circuit breaker.

 #### Circuit breaker and outlier detection config